lindseydew/aws-lamdba-example/README.md

 - On the `Configuration` tab select `fromHandler`.
 Under `Input` select `text` and copy and paste the contents of `get.json` from the events folder and save
 - Then run or debug from the console

+### Deploying
+- Run gradle buildZip.
+This will produce a zip file in build/distributions
+- Create a lambda function
+- Upload the zip to the lambda function
+- Set the path to the handler to be helloworld.App::handleRequest